Are Few-Shot Learning Benchmarks too Simple ? Solving them without Task Supervision at Test-Time: Experiments

-\textbf{[Table~\ref{table:omniglot_ccn}]} For this, we consider the specific task of few-shot clustering and compare with Constrained Clustering Networks~\citep{hsu2017learning,hsu2018multiclass}, a recent state-of-the art learning to cluster method, on the same task as them, which we will denote Omniglot-CCN.\footnote{We make the choice to apply our method on their task rather than the opposite because their method is much slower and more complicated to run.
-By solving the same task as them, we can compare directly with the results from their paper.} Omniglot is resized to $32\times 32$ and split into 30 alphabets for training (background set) and 20 alphabets for evaluation.
-The Omniglot-CCN task consists in clustering each alphabet of the evaluation set individually, after training on the background set.
-This makes it a harder task than standard few-shot classification on Omniglot, because characters from the same alphabet are harder to separate (more fine-grained), and because the number of ways varies from 20 to 47 characters per set.
-We run Centroid Networks with all default hyperparameters, except a centroid loss of $0.1$.
-The results given in Table~\ref{table:omniglot_ccn} show that Centroid Networks outperform all ``flavors'' of CCN by a margin (86.8\% vs. 83.3\% highest).
-Furthermore, Centroid Networks are also simpler and about 100 times faster than CCN, because they require to embed the data only once, instead of iteratively minimizing a KCL/MCL criterion.
+\paragraph{Few-Shot Clustering with Partial Information [Table~\ref{table:omniglot_ccn}].} In few-shot clustering, the goal is to cluster new sets of data according to semantics learned during training.
+We investigate using CentroidNet for few-shot clustering.
+Please note that our method is less flexible than other learning to cluster approaches~\citep{hsu2018unsupervised} in that it requires knowing the number of examples per cluster (partial information).
+We will be comparing with Constrained Clustering Networks~\citep{hsu2017learning,hsu2018multiclass}, a recent state-of-the art learning to cluster method, on their split of Omniglot which we denote Omniglot-CCN.\footnote{We make the choice to apply our method on their task rather than the opposite because their method is much slower and more complicated to run.
+By solving the same task as them using the same architectures, we can compare directly with the results from their paper.} Omniglot-CCN is harder than the usual split, because the training and testing splits contain different alphabets.
+Furthermore, each episode consists of characters of the same alphabet (more fine-grained) and the number of ways varies (20 to 47 characters per set).
+We start by training ProtoNet on classic LT few-shot classification with a center loss of $0.1$.
+At test-time, we embed the set to cluster and cluster the embeddings using Sinkhorn K-Means.
+Because the predicted cluster indices are permutation invariant, we run the Hungarian algorithm to find the permutation that maximizes the accuracy.
+The resulting accuracy is called the \textbf{clustering accuracy}~\citep{hsu2017learning}.
+We find that CentroidNet outperform all ``flavors'' of CCN by a margin (86.8\% vs. 83.3\% highest), while being simpler and running about 100 times faster (the data is only embedded once).
+We provide additional few-shot clustering results in Section~\ref{app:expfsc} of the appendix.

-However, we wish to point out that Centroid Networks are less flexible than CCNs, as they require specifying the number of clusters and making an assumption on the sizes of the clusters (in our case, equal size).
-For this reason, CCNs are more appropriate for the general setting where such assumptions cannot be made.
-That said, Centroid Networks are particularly suited to our CSCC metric for few-shot classification benchmarks, as they are very efficient and otherwise require strictly less information than a supervised few-shot learning method would.
-Note that extending Centroid Networks to be as flexible as CCNs would be a promising direction for developing new learning-to-cluster methods.